Start page

 Fig. 8.
 The map of Finno-Ugric habitats.

-Total Finno-Ugric territory clearly limited by the Volga and Don Rivers, as powerful water hazards.
-Only Mordvins moved to the right bank of the upper Don, that is where it is easy to overcome, and came close to the Indo-European settlements.
+Total Finno-Ugric territory limited by the Volga and Don Rivers, as powerful water hazards.
+Only Mordvins moved to the right bank of the upper Don, which is where it is easy to overcome, and came close to the Indo-European settlements.
 As in the Indo-European area, the whole Finno-Ugric territory too has "empty" areas.
-They, at least, two – to the south of the middle Oka and the between the Volga and the Medveditsa.
+They, at least, two – to the south of the middle Oka and between the Volga and the Medveditsa.
 We can assume that a Finno-Ugric tribe, known as the "Meschera" populated the first "empty" area in the neighborhood with Finns, Mordvins, and Cheremis.
-You can also assume that the chronicle tribe Meria had its area between the Bityug and Voronezh Rivers, and then ancestral lands of the Mari would be limited by the Bityug and Khoper River (or vice versa).
-The assumption of the close linguistic affinity of these ethnic groups and, accordingly, their common Urheimat, based on the similarity of ethnonyms Meria and Marie, which can be considered phonetic variants of the same word.
-As for other Finno-Ugric tribes, we must assume that they were the remnants of peoples who migrated to new places, and their languages, as well as Karelian, are languages of higher order with respect to the rest of Finno-Ugric.
-No data to any assumptions for identifying the area between the Volga and the Medveditsa Rivers.
+You can also assume that the chronicle tribe Meria had its area between the Bityug and Voronezh Rivers, and then the ancestral lands of the Mari would be limited by the Bityug and Khoper Rivers (or vice versa).
+The assumption of the close linguistic affinity of these ethnic groups and, accordingly, their common Urheimat, is based on the similarity of ethnonyms Meria and Marie, which can be considered phonetic variants of the same word.
+As for other Finno-Ugric tribes, we must assume that they were the remnants of peoples who migrated to new places, and their languages, as well as Karelian, are languages of higher order concerning the rest of Finno-Ugric.
+No data for any assumptions for identifying the area between the Volga and the Medveditsa Rivers.

 The proposed localization of ancient Finno-Ugric territory can be confirmed by paleobotany if it can be compared with the geographical dissemination of some plants having common Finno-Ugric names.
 While it is possible to draw for this purpose only the name and the geographical dissemination of oak.
 Almost all the Finno-Ugric languages have a name similar to Slavic: Fin. tammi, Est. tamm, Mar. tum, Erzya tumo, Moksha tuma, Komi typy, Udm. tupu.
 In the etymological dictionary of the modern Finnish language, the original Finno-Ugric form of the word is defined as *tomo, and the possibility of borrowing from the Slavic is not considered despite the similarity to the Slavonic oak name (HÄKKINEN KAISA.
 2007: 1268).
 However, other specialists have a different opinion: